What Buyers Do That Realtors Hate!

 - Not respecting our time by calling last minute – If you are working with a professional, they will want to be treated as such.
 Not respecting another persons time isn’t fair.
 Real Estate agents have schedules, lives, and family just like everyone else.
 Don’t expect an agent to drop everything they are doing on a whim because you want to look at a home in an hour.
 Treat your agent like a professional, and you should get the same respect back from them.
 Deciding the world revolves around you will not help your cause in the long run.

-- Look at a home five times and don’t make an offer – If you are going to drag a Realtor to the same house five times including bringing your favorite aunt Mildred, bringing in a contractor to get a quote on re-finishing the hardwood floors and having the local Feng shui expert come in to say everything is swell, you better make sure you are going to make an offer!
+- Look at a home five times and don’t make an offer – If you are going to drag a Realtor to the same house five times, including bringing your favorite aunt Mildred, having a contractor to get a quote on re-finishing the hardwood floors, and the local Feng shui expert along to say everything is swell, you better make sure you are going to make an offer!

-- Not doing any research on where you want to live – If you are going to be looking at homes you at least should have a general understanding about where you want to live.
+- Not doing any research on where you want to live – If you are going to be looking at homes you at least should have a general understanding of where you want to live.
 Asking a real estate agent to show you a bunch of homes in a town that you really wouldn’t consider living in just doesn’t make a lot of sense.
 Do some research on the communities you would consider first before asking an agent to show you homes.